Department of Geosciences - Field Camp

 If you are already an FHSU student enrolled in Dr. Neuhauser's Field Methods you will pre-enroll as you normally do using Tiger Tracks.
 You will also need to submit a $100 commitment deposit, complete field camp forms, and make your final fee payment as outlined in the information provided to you.

-If you are not an FHSU student enrolled in Field Methods during the spring semester please complete the following steps:
+If you are not an FHSU student enrolled in Field Methods at Fort Hays State University during the spring semester please complete the following steps:

 You will be officially enrolled when the following is complete: the field camp fee-balance and full tuition payments arrive and enrollment has been approved by Dr. Neuhauser.